pronut2003/Student-Grade-Tracker-/README.md

 Display all grades in a clear format.

 Requirements

-Python 3.x (no external libraries needed).
+Python 3.13(no external libraries needed).

 Example Usage
 Run the program to see this menu: